thepalbi/codeql/docs/language/learn-ql/go/introduce-libraries-go.rst

 data-flow configurations.

 A detailed exposition of global data flow and taint tracking is out of scope for this brief introduction.
-For a general overview of data flow and taint tracking, see `About data flow analysis <https://help.semmle.com/QL/learn-ql/intro-to-data-flow.html>`__.
+For a general overview of data flow and taint tracking, see "`About data flow analysis <https://help.semmle.com/QL/learn-ql/intro-to-data-flow.html>`__."

 Advanced libraries
 ------------------